 New D&D Book for 2021

-We can’t let this Christmas pass us all by without recommending the latest Wizard’s publication, The Wild Beyond The Witchlight.
+We couldn’t let Christmas 2021 pass us all by without recommending Wizard’s publication, The Wild Beyond The Witchlight.
 This adventure, set in the DM’s world of choice, takes players from level 1 to 8, which is quite the journey!
 It adds two new races, the Feywild and humanoid rabbits – yes you read that right!

 DMs and players alike can expect a Fey-focused, magical, kaleidoscope of carnival-colour experience when they get this book.